onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-99771
     :target: VNF
     :keyword: MUST

-    The VNF **MUST** provide all code/configuration files in a "Locked down" or hardened state or with documented recommendations for such hardening.
-All unnecessary services will be disabled.
-VNF provider default credentials, community strings and other such artifacts will be removed or disclosed so that they can be modified or removed during provisioning.
+    :updated: casablanca

+    The VNF **MUST** have all code (e.g., QCOW2) and configuration files (e.g., HEAT template, Ansible playbook, script) hardened, or with documented recommended configurations for hardening and interfaces that allow the Operator to harden the VNF.
+Actions taken to harden a system include disabling all unnecessary services, and changing default values such as default credentials and community strings.

 .. req::
     :id: R-19768